tldBear/dcsBiosDebug/README.md

 # Concept

-Often when building/debugging dcsBios based instruments, it can be useful to be able to send to the instrument a particular uopdate message, gauage value etc without having start DCS, start a mssion, try to fly whilest debugging etc
+Often when building/debugging dcsBios based instruments, it can be useful to be able to send to the instrument a particular update message, gauge value etc without having start DCS, start a mission, try to fly whilst debugging etc
 This app is designed to just that.
 It's a small GUI that allows you to send instrument state updates over a serial port to your cockpit hardware and view their responses.

 # Downloads